Home / Problems / Strategy and Execution Are Disconnected

 Built for Series A-C VPs of Marketing and CMOs.
 Applies to Heads of Growth, marketing-responsible founders, and operators where the strategy was set in a quarterly offsite and execution started running before the document was distributed.

-Read the SF-3 Strategic Intervention →
+Open the Strategic Intervention →

 Strategic Intervention is the focused engagement that addresses the structural cause of this problem.